jacobsidford/react-timecalendar/README.md

 ```
 To activate time selection, timeSlot, openHours and onTimeClick must be provided with clickable being true.
 ## Styling
+To allow for styling I've used scss instead of styled components.
 CSS class taxonomy:

 ```sass